-Cambridge University Revolver and Pistol Club (CURPC) is a small and friendly club.
+Cambridge University Revolver and Pistol Club (CURPC) is a friendly club.
 We focus on shooting air pistols and gallery rifle, but often participate in other disciplines thanks to our relationships with other shooting clubs in the country. .

 Training sessions are every Wednesday 20:00-22:00 and Saturday 15:00-17:00, often with socials in a local pub or the Hawks' club afterwards.
 The club competes in a variety of competitions throughout the year ranging from local leagues and postal matches up to national competitions and our two Varsity matches against Oxford.

 The club's ultimate aim is to be something its members enjoy.
 There is no minimum commitment - whether you want to compete internationally, or just want to do some shooting for fun, you will be very welcome in the club.
 We often break up the serious training with some fun exercises and competitions, including themed shoots throughout the year.
 It's never too late to join, so if you want to come down for a taster session, feel free to email the Committee.

 The full-bore gallery rifle Varsity match took place on the last of the Imperial Meeting gallery rifle days in Bisley, Surrey.
 The outgoing Cambridge Captain, Alex Hackmann, was determined to bring home a good haul of trophies this year, and the teams he selected did not disappoint.
 These included former Captain Jonathan Waite and first time rifle Varsity shooters Stewart Forshaw and Nicky Soane.
 Despite Oxford having some promising new shooters at the start of the meeting, by the time of the Varsity match the experienced Cambridge team were consistently scoring higher.
 Oxford actually managed to creep ahead in the precision round of the match itself, but proceeded to collapse in the duelling round where the Light Blues held their nerve and secured the trophy for another year, winning 1492-1462.